P2xaxej/Hytale-Project/README.md

 [CONCEPT OVERVIEW]
-These ideas aim to revolutionize the cubic sandbox genre by introducing ecological consequences, tactical combat, and [cite_start]meaningful faction diplomacy
+These ideas aim to revolutionize the cubic sandbox genre by introducing ecological consequences, tactical combat, and meaningful faction diplomacy

-[cite: 1].

-MARKING SYSTEM:
-+ Idea Accepted: The concept fits the project vision. [cite: 2]
-- Idea Not Accepted: The concept requires rework or removal. [cite: 2]

 ------------------------------------------------------------
 I. WORLD & ECOSYSTEM
 ------------------------------------------------------------
 * "Time Asset" & Gaia's Cleansing(This part relates to the databases from the time asset#number#fraction tag.)
-  4–10 day timer where Nature (Gaia) reclaims the land. [cite_start] Roots and moss consume structures to reduce server load. [cite_start] The same.
+  4–10 day timer where Nature (Gaia) reclaims the land.
+  Roots and moss consume structures to reduce server load.
+The same.
 I forgot to add that Gaia only destroys buildings that are factional.
 Example: after destroying the alien base, after a while, the gaia begins to destroy the base, taking its own.
 I can even suggest how to implement it.
 The base from the camp to the citadel that is generated in the world will have the tag